 This month's mystery is a horrific one, and I will start out this post with a stronger warning than I usually offer.
-You will not like what you are about to read, as it involves violence against a child, a pregnant woman, and even a moments-old newborn, as well as the murder of their hardworking patriarch.
+You will not like what you are about to read.
+This post talks about an incident that involves violence against a child, a pregnant woman, and even a moments-old newborn, as well as the murder of their hardworking patriarch.
 This case is hard to stomach, and one that I had a hard time coming to grips with.

-On November 18, 1987, the bodies of four members of the Dardeen family were discovered in their home.
-The father, Keith, was missing and initially was suspected of killing his family, only to be found murdered himself later on.
+On November 18, 1987, the bodies of three members of the Dardeen family were discovered in their home.
+The father, Keith, was missing and initially was suspected of killing his family, only to be found murdered himself in horrific fashion later on.
 A dead family was bad enough, but what was worse was the exact circumstances of their murders.

 Some of the content in this post may disturb or upset sensitive readers.

 As this post deals with the unsolved murder of children, including a newborn, this post may be particularly disturbing.

 I do not post graphic pictures, but websites found by following links in this post may.
 Reader discretion is advised.

 THE HISTORY: Ina, Illinois is a rural village in southern Jefferson County.
 It boasts a population of less than 2,500 people, and is home to Big Muddy River Correctional Facility and Rend Lake College.

 The only major murder case in Ina's history was the arsenic poisoning of Elsie Sweeten's husband by her and her lover, Reverend Lawrence Hight, who followed up their initial crime by killing Hight's own wife by the same method.
 They were both convicted of the crime and sent to prison.
 The murder caused the area some scandal in 1924, especially when Elsie was granted a second trial and acquitted years later.